astropy/astropy/docs/development/codeguide.rst

 * Classes should use the builtin :func:`super` function when making calls to methods in their super-class(es) unless there are specific reasons not to.
-  :func:`super` should be used consistently in all subclasses since it does not work otherwise.
-An example illustrating why this is important is included below.
+  :func:`super` should be used consistently in all subclasses since it does not work otherwise.  :ref:`super-vs-direct-example` illustrates why this is important.

 * Multiple inheritance should be avoided in general without good reason.
   Mulitple inheritance is complicated to implement well, which is why many